cloud-gov/cg-dashboard/README.md

 ```

 ## Running locally
-- Make sure all of your environment variables are set as mentioned above.
+- Make sure all of your environment variables are set and you are using the Go version as mentioned above.
 - Install [glide](https://github.com/Masterminds/glide)
 - Run `glide install` to get all third party code
 - `go run server.go`